1/31/2025

 Henrik Sjölund

-All right, then to board and paper, the ones delivering a good result.
+All right, then to board and paper.
+The one still delivering a good result.
 First of all, a couple of words just about the merger we did roughly one year ago.
-The idea was to merge the two capital-intensive processing industry divisions we have in Holmen, board and paper, In order to make best possible use of the competence we have in the company when it comes to process industry.
+And the idea was to merge the two capital intensive process industry divisions we have in Holmen, board and paper, in order to make best possible use of the competence we have in the company when it comes to process industry.
 And also over time to make sure that we are as cost competitive as we possibly can be.
-And after one year, I must say, I have a really good feeling about what we have done.
+And now after one year, I must say, I have a really good feeling about what we have done.
 We see results, which is promising.
 We worked a lot to emerge, not least the marketing department in those days, the two different business areas, and it's working fine.
-We have a slide here over the Braviken paper mill where we now are trimming in our new product on PM52 producing packaging paper as well, which will be interesting to see.
+We have a slide here over the Braaviken paper mill where we now are trimming in our new product on PM52 producing packaging paper as well, which will be interesting to see.
 So all in all, when it comes to what we've done, I think it's been absolutely the right decision and happy about what we have been able to perform so far.
-Okay, a few words about the paperboard market.
+OK, a few words about the paperboard market.
 Already said, a bit muted, a bit slow at the end of the year.
 And when you look at the graph, you can see that, sure, 24 is a little bit better when it comes to demand than 23, but not back to where we used to be.
-And also a little bit more capacity in the market, which means that operating rates are not that good in the market. and in our case well our order books are healthy we've been able to increase deliveries a bit and prices are more or less stable over time demand will for sure increase so that the capacity utilization rate in the industry will come back to normal or really good levels.
-We have a situation when it comes to paper but for different reasons which are fairly similar.
+And also a little bit more capacity in the market, which means that operating rates are not that good in the market.
+And in our case, well, our order books are healthy.
+We've been able to increase deliveries a bit and prices are more or less stable.
+Over time, demand will for sure increase so that the capacity utilization rate in the industry will come back to normal or really good levels.
+We have a situation when it comes to paper, but for different reasons which are fairly similar.
 We have a structural decline over time.
 We see that in 24, demand was roughly at the same level as 23.
-On the other hand, we had a big drop in 23.
-Here, as it says in the headline, oversupplied market, for sure it is.
-But here it's also extremely important to make sure that you're not running with too low operating rate, because then you have a problem to distribute your fixed ton.
-If the volume is simply too small, you have an obvious cost problem.
-Another factor here which is interesting to follow is of course it's not good for Germany electricity prices are high but it's actually good for our own cost competitiveness when it comes to our paper production that the cost level in continental Europe is a bit higher.
+On the other hand, we had a big drop in 23. here as it says in the headline oversupplied market for sure it is but here it's also extremely important to make sure that you are not running with too low operating rate because then you have a problem to distribute your fixed ton if the volume is simply too small you have an obvious cost problem Another factor here, which is interesting to follow is, of course, it's not good for Germany.
+Electricity prices are high, but it's actually good for our own cost competitiveness when it comes to our paper production, that the cost level in continental Europe is a bit higher.
 We've been able to do well.
 We have increased our market share.
 We have some interesting niches where we do really well, like book paper.
-And also here, prices are relatively or more or less stable, as we speak.
+And also here, prices are relatively or more or less stable as we speak.
 And we've been able to run with a clearly higher operating rate than our competitors in the business.
 And as I said in the beginning, we've also been able to make some money.

 speaker